shivrajtikundi/mongodbclustershivraj/mongoclustereplica(docker)/README.md

 ```javascript
 rs.status()
 ```
+docker exec -it mongo-primary bash -c "ulimit -n"
+#check the new connection

 You should see all three nodes listed with the primary showing `"stateStr": "PRIMARY"` and the secondaries showing `"stateStr": "SECONDARY"`.